dantemazza/desktop-chess/README.md

-To run the jar file, place it in your command prompt target directory and use the command 'java -jar chess.jar'.
+To run the jar file, place it in your command prompt target directory(directory set using cd (pathname))and use the command 'java -jar chess.jar'.

 Each class explained:

 Vector: Basis unit for controlling the geometric aspects of the board.
-Vital functions controlled include:
+Vital functions include:

        -Tracking piece positions
        -Returning all peripheral squares for iterative purposes (checking stalemate, etc.)